Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 ## A30: Download Roles From Ansible Galaxy and Use Them

+> this question is probably part of another RedHat exam, but it's good to know, you will not be tested on roundrobin or backend stuff just know how it's done.

 > Installing geerlingguy.haproxy role:

 > while installing geerlingguy.haproxy, you might fail in downloading it, due to many reasons, but one way you can solve this problem is by editing your `Vagrantfile` and to include this line `config.vm.box_download_insecure = true` or for more information go to `https://github.com/hashicorp/vagrant/issues/5391`.